bradenfarr/ClassicJaguar/README.md

 # ClassicJaguar
-This is the first original project that I completed.
+Throwback to my first original website.
 Just a basic starter website to get the feel of HTML and CSS.